Borghese-Gladiator/expense-tracker/README.md

     - build Google Sheets w/ pivot tables + graphs like "Timmy Expense Tracker"
 - investigate using cron for ETL pipeline

+### Learnings
+- VSCode uses a JavaScript engine for its `find`
+- Set up `launch.json` in `.vscode` workspace to get Run and Debug
+  - Use "Run and Debug" to debug through zscripts and save output to file (this means I can iterate w/o rerunning the script from start which would send new `fetch` calls to the API.
+Python shell is great!)
+  - NOTE: requires a `.env` with values: `PYTHONPATH=.` (not sure after I added `Command Variable` extension) 1
+### Troubleshooting
+- ERROR: pandas `groupby` removing columns when converting to list of dicts?
+  - Solution: `reset_index` creates new columns from levels of index so it will convert nicely
+- ERROR: VSCode fails to find unittest tests and tries to use pytest
+  - Solution: add following to settings.json - `"python.experiments.optOutFrom": ["pythonTestAdapter"]`
+- `poetry add python-dotenv`
+  - DO NOT install `dotenv` as that is a different package
+- ERROR: VSCode cannot find packages installed w/ Poetry
+  - Solution: Cmd+Shift+P +  `Python: Select Interpreter` - selected 3.10.11 env that poetry created
+- `poetry add numpy==1.26`
+  - NumPy had a major `2.0` release on 16 Jun 2024 (1 week ago) and that breaks Pandera's compatability with Pandas
+  - This command pins `numpy` version to the release before that major `2.0` release
+  - NOTE: Installing this required explicit python version too: `python = "<3.13,>=3.10"`

 ### Bootstrap Steps
 expense_tracker package